zbaltzer228/pico-sdk-i2c-10bit-explained/README.md

 |:--:|
 | Figure 8 - End of the i2c transaction |

-At the end, the periph releases control of the bus.
+At the end, the host has acknowledged the bytes its expects and stops driving SCL.

 ## In conclusion
 The RP2040 does, in fact, support 10-bit addressing in both host and peripheral modes.